 Relapse among those in recovery from addiction can be somewhat common, but it doesn’t have to be.
-Here are some tips on how to avoid it.
+Here are some tips on how on preventing relapse:

 Part of this has to do with the way drug and alcohol abuse alters our brain chemistry, structure and functionality.
 Plenty of research has been done on this subject.
 In fact, a recent study done by researchers at the University of East Anglia has found a direct correlation between the changes in neuron receptors in the reward center of the human brain and relapse among people in recovery.
 This particular study focused on cocaine use, but it joins plenty of other studies that have concentrated on the use and abuse of other substances, such as alcohol, methamphetamine and opiates, all with very similar results.
 The conclusions of this study, published in The Journal of Neuroscience, identified a molecular mechanism in the reward center of the brain that might influence the likelihood of relapse in an individual that is recovering from cocaine addiction: